KeithSloan/OpenStudioWorkBench/README.md

     * Export GGxml - Export GBxml structure to gbxml file ( to be developed )

-    * Import Weatheer - ToDo
+    * Import Weather - ToDo

 ## Info